 - You can invest small amounts of money, even if you can’t buy a full share.
 You’ll still earn dividends on fractional shares.

 - You can reinvest those dividends.

 DSPPs are cost-effective alternatives to buying stocks through brokers.
 But that doesn’t mean you won’t still have fees to contend with.
-According to Money Crashers, you’ll likely see the following fees:
+Here are some fees you’re likely to encounter:

 - Fees for setting up your account, which typically cost anywhere from $5 on up